-- National Grid: advising on the environmental, health and safety aspects of the sale of its gas transmission and metering business in the UK.
+- a multinational corporation on the EHS aspects of the sale of its USD 5bn acetone and acetyls business

-- Multinational corporations and financial institutions: advising on ESG disclosure and reporting obligations, including in relation to the Task Force on Climate-related Financial Disclosures and the UK Streamlined Energy and Carbon Reporting regime.
+- multinational corporations and financial institutions on ESG disclosure and reporting obligations, including in relation to the EU Sustainable Finance Package, the Task Force on Climate-related Financial Disclosures and the UK Streamlined Energy and Carbon Reporting regime

 - a global food and beverage manufacturer on a wide range of environmental, climate and human rights issues both in respect of the group’s activities and supply chain matters